sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 Have something else in mind?
 Send us an e-mail at <feedback@sourcegraph.com>

 If you want to know more about `Comby` and rules, have a look at this [CactusCon talk](https://www.youtube.com/watch?v=yOZQsZs35FA).
 Turn on subtitles, audio is poor.

+For more patterns, have a look at Coccinelle, your favorite linter, or atoms of confusion.

 Happy searching!